Soil biology: Overview

-Of these, bacteria and fungi play key roles in maintaining a healthy soil.
+Of these, bacteria, archaea and fungi play key roles in maintaining a healthy soil.
 They act as decomposers that break down organic materials to produce detritus and other breakdown products.
-Soil detritivores, like earthworms, ingest detritus and decompose it.
-Saprotrophs, well represented by fungi and bacteria, extract soluble nutrients from delitro.
+Burrowing soil detritivores, like earthworms, known as ecosystem engineers, ingest detritus and decompose it, while building a good granular soil structure and offering a habitat for various soil organisms.
+Saprotrophs, well represented by fungi, archaea and bacteria, extract soluble nutrients from detritus and soil organic matter, in particular in the rhizosphere.
+All other organisms living in the soil, each at its position along interconnected trophic networks (also called foodwebs), contribute to good health of the soil ecosystem.

-The ants (macrofaunas) help by breaking down in the same way but they also provide the motion part as they move in their armies.
-Also the rodents, wood-eaters help the soil to be more absorbent.

 Scope

 Soil biology involves work in the following areas: